Everything we know about WoW Classic

 - Modern framework for data storage.
 It will use the system from patch 7.3.5 in Legion instead of the original file system.

-- Modern macro and addon interface, though some modern social addons that create groups may not work.
+- Modern macro and addon interface, though some modern addons may not work.

-- Battle.net friends list integration to stay connected, though players may not be able to add opposite-faction friends from the right-click interface.
+- Battle.net friends list integration to stay connected, though players won’t be able to add opposite-faction friends from the right-click interface.
+However, communication won’t be limited between Battle.net friends who play on opposite factions.

 - Right-click to report players.